MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 An auto-claim policy lets users automatically claim a license for a product the first time that they sign into an app.
 As an admin, you typically assign licenses to users either manually, or by using group-based licensing.
-By using auto-claim policies, you can manage the products for which users can automatically claim licenses.
+By using auto-claim policies, you manage the products for which users can automatically claim licenses.
 You can also control which products those licenses come from.